The Analytics Dashboard

 You can also toggle between Daily and Monthly views, so you can get the best of both analytic worlds: the close-up and the big picture.

 Sales data for the period you've selected is shown as a bar graph.
 Each bar represents a single day.
-The light grey section of the bar represent the number of views.
+The light grey section of the bar represents the number of views.

 You can hover on any country with sales to view the number of views, sales, and the absolute sales amount in dollars.